 cross a stream, or a battering ram to break down a door.
 Limiting the item’s

-size to medium is mildly annoying, but the size quickly increase to large at
+size to medium is mildly annoying, but the size quickly increases to large at

 6th level so most items in the Player’s Handbook will be available within a